NittoNeko/Rally-the-Brave/Documentation/technical_highlights.md

 Designers tell the program how to build the game world through Templates, and players interact with the game world by entering all kinds of commands.

-Dynamic Task also works pretty well with Factory, Object Pool, Command and Null Object Patterns:
-*	Factory Pattern
-	*	A Factory receives inputs from Templates and initializes corresponding processing patterns.
-	*	It could expose a way for users to select implementations.
-	*	It could also hide the initialization from users.
-	*	It makes later changes easier.
-*	Object Pool
-	*	An Object Pool optimizes initialization of objects.
-	*	A Factory can be turned into an Object Pool without affecting other codes.
-*	Command Pattern
-	*	A Command wraps an implementation as an object.
-	*	It makes an operation executable from other domains, queueable and undoable.
-*	Null Object Pattern
-	*	One of the disadvantages of TECT is that we need to handle data existance in Templates, and this is where Null Object Pattern kicks in.
-	*	Absent properties and behaviours are handled by default Null Object implementations.

 <a id="composition"></a>
 ## Composition